ORGANIZATION SAVES LOTS AND LOTS OF TIME - AND IT CAN BE EASY.

-"Confucius say: Confusion not okay."
+"Confucius say: Confusion not work.
+So, stop it, dude!"

 The BuddhaKahuna